 The Milky Way was a grand spectacle, as it was in Australia 10 years earlier.
 When we look into its thickest part, we are looking toward the center of our disk-shaped galaxy.
 There are 400 billion stars in the Milky Way, and our solar system lies toward the outer edge, safe from the chaos.

 There is a South Pole star!
-It is much dimmer than the North Star, but constellations like the Southern Cross appear to circle it.
+It is much dimmer than the North Star, but constellations like the Southern Cross appear to circle it as the earth rotates.

 Earth revolves around the sun with its axis tilted 23 1/2 degrees, causing the seasons.
 Summer in the United States is winter in Bolivia.
 Winter in July!
 It was mild, however, the temperature no colder than 40 degrees.